-Valorant and Counter Strike Global Offensive, are two of the most popular FPS Esports games, with CSGO being a mainstay for over a decade, and Valorant being the new kid in Esports.
+Valorant and CS2 (CSGO), are two of the most popular FPS Esports games, with CS2 (CSGO) being a mainstay for over a decade, and Valorant being the new kid in Esports.

 Although they are both FPS games, that focus on two bomb sites and attacking and defending, they have some key major differences!
 Those are what we are going to cover in this guide!